recklesslabs/wicked-cranium-indexer/utils/README.md

 ## Fetching all owners using Infura and Ethers

-Moralis seemed to keep failing for me, so I used Infura and Ethers to get owners of each token.
+I used Infura and Ethers to get owners of each token.
 Appending each response to a file makes it easy to restart from where we left off in case of a failure.

 ```js
 let ethers = require("ethers");